godotengine/godot-demo-projects/3d/global_illumination/README.md

 # Global Illumination

 This demo showcases Godot's global illumination systems:
-LightmapGI, VoxelGI, SDFGI, ReflectionProbe and screen-space effects like SSAO and SSIL.
+LightmapGI, VoxelGI, SDFGI, ReflectionProbe, and screen-space effects like SSAO and SSIL.

 Use the mouse to look around, <kbd>W</kbd>/<kbd>A</kbd>/<kbd>S</kbd>/<kbd>D</kbd>
 or arrow keys to move.